-Completed proposals are due via email by 11:59PM Eastern Time, Wednesday, February 15, 2023.
+Completed proposals are due via email by Wednesday, February 15, 2023 11:59PM Eastern Time, Wednesday, March 8, 2023.
 ALL COMPONENTS of your application must be in by this time.
 The subject line of your email submission should follow the format: "HRSA SURE Application Submission (your org name)".
 Please signal in the subject if multiple emails will be sent because of file size (ex: "1 of 2").

 Late, incomplete, mailed, express-delivered, or faxed proposals will NOT be accepted.
-Funded organizations will be notified of decisions by April 10, 2023.
-Questions about the application process should be directed to hrs.name.ncbi.org, with your organization's name in the subject line of the message.
+Funded organizations will be notified of decisions by April 10, 2023 May 2023.
+Questions about the application process should be directed to hRSA.TA@csh.org, with your organization's name in the subject line of the message.